 For a full description of all job duties and responsibilities, please see the job description

 The EUREKA!
-McConnell Science Museum is seeking dedicated, customer service oriented individuals to be STEAM Interns during the Summer 2020 season.
+McConnell Science Museum is seeking dedicated, customer service oriented individuals to be STEAM Interns.
 The incumbents will be responsible for engaging and educating children in preschool through 12th grade about STEAM topics using demonstration and hands-on activities.
 STEAM Interns deliver educational content in camp programs, birthday parties, school groups, and outreach demonstrations.
 This highly responsible position requires a strong leader who is passionate about science education, has a desire to work with youth, and who can provide meaningful, fun learning experiences to program participants.
 STEAM Interns will report to the Operations Director and the Education Director.

 All hired applicants will have the opportunity to earn a position as a part-time STEAM Intern during the 2020-2021 school year.